danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/Getting-Started.md

 view.setup(with: "A rich text", format: .archivedData)
 ```

-`RichTextView` has more functionality than `UITextView` or `NSTextView` to simplify working with rich text in similar way on all platforms.

-RichTextKit also adds a bunch of additional functionality to native types, to simplify working with rich text attrbutes, styles, fonts, text alignments, image attachments etc.
+`RichTextView` has a lot more functionality than the native views and bridges the platform-specific api:s so that the views behave more alike.
+You can use this text view like a regular view to view or edit rich text.

 ## SwiftUI

-In SwiftUI, you can use a ``RichTextEditor`` to view and edit rich text, for instance:
+In SwiftUI, you can use a ``RichTextEditor``, which connects a wrapped ``RichTextView`` with a ``RichTextContext``:

 ```swift
 struct MyView: View {